BelaPlatform/pybela/_sources/readme.rst.txt

 ^^^^^^^^^

-For example, if you want to access the variable ``myvar`` from python, you need to define the variable in your Bela code as follows:
+For example, if you want to access the variable ``myvar`` from python, you need to declare the variable in your Bela with the Watcher template:

 .. code:: cpp